D067659/tpmc_documentation/technical_documentation/master_service.md

 A GET request to the endpoint results in a list of all the saved routines which are created by the specific user, requesting the endpoint.

 *Functionality for GET Requests /routine/{routineId}/start_routine*:
-The routine endpoint is used by the Frontend after finishing the creation of a specific routine, whose ID is also a part of the URI for the endpoint.
+The routine endpoint is used by the Frontend after finishing the creation of a specific routine, whose ID is also a part of the URI (Uniform Resource Identifier) for the endpoint.
 It receives a JSON object of a routine.
 The most important parts of a routine are:
 * The ID of a routine
 * Several components which describe a order and a logic for executing specific actions, like checking the weather (2. component) at a given time (1. component)
 * A routine name for a better UI representation than only a ID